TypeScript MCP SDK: Build Production MCP Servers with Node.js

 "safe_operation",

-"An operation with robust error handling",
+"An operation with proper error handling",

 { input: z.string() },